bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/tutorials/react-class-2-func.md

 When the app runs, it will start with the initial header `This is a Class Component` and change it to `Welcome to React Hooks` after three seconds.
 This is the classic `componentDidMount()` behavior since it runs after the `render` function is executed successfully.

-Let’s add functionality to dynamically update the header from another input field so that the header gets updated with the new text while you type.
+Let's add functionality to dynamically update the header from another input field so that the header gets updated with the new text while you type.

 To accomplish this, you will need to implement the `componentDidUpdate()` lifecycle method: